hweidner/check-mk-goodies/README.md

 script in a subdirecory called '3600', where the name denotes the number of seconds until a cached output is renewed.

-Example output in Check_MK console:
+Example output in Checkmk console:

 ![osinfo example](img/osinfo.png "osinfo example")